MicrosoftDocs/entra-docs/docs/includes/application-integration-partners.md

 ### IDMWORKS
 #### Description
 We Are Experts In Identity & Access Management and Data Center Management.
-The Microsoft Entra platform integrates with IDMWORKS IdentityForge (IDF) Gateway for user lifecycle management for Mainframe systems (RACF, Top Secret, ACF2), Midrange system (AS400), Healthcare applications (EPIC and Cerner), Linux/Unix servers, Databases, and dozens of on-premises and cloud applications.
+The Microsoft Entra platform integrates with IDMWORKS IdentityForge (IDF) Gateway for user lifecycle management for Mainframe systems (RACF, Top Secret, ACF2), Midrange system (AS400), Healthcare applications (EPIC and Cerner), Linux and Unix servers, Databases, and dozens of on-premises and cloud applications.
 IdentityForge provides a central, standardized integration engine and modern identity store that serves as a trusted source for all lifecycle management.
 The IDF Gateway for Microsoft Entra ID provides lifecycle management for import sources and provisioning target systems that are not covered by the Microsoft Entra connector portfolio like Mainframe systems (RACF, Top Secret, ACF2) or Healthcare applications (EPIC and Cerner).
-The IDF Gateway powers Microsoft Entra identity lifecycle management (LCM) to continuously synchronize user account information from Mainframe and Healthcare sources and to automate the account provisioning lifecycle use cases like create, read (import), update, deactivate, delete user accounts and perform group management.
+The IDF Gateway powers Microsoft Entra identity lifecycle management (LCM) to continuously synchronize user account information from Mainframe and Healthcare sources and to automate the account provisioning lifecycle use cases like create, read (import), update, deactivate, delete user accounts, and perform group management.

 #### Contact information
 * Company website: https://www.idmworks.com/identity-forge